 When choosing a location for your photo shoot, it is essential to make sure that your dog is familiar enough.
 It can be a park you often go to or just the backyard.
 Try to pick an area where other dogs aren’t going close to you.
 Choose a location where there aren’t lots of distractions around you such as a quiet park, or a large field near your house.
 If your dogs are going to be off leash for the photos, make sure you that you have performed this feat before and that the dog(s) can be trusted in this environment.

 Treats are a great way to get our pets to listen to commands and stay engaged.
 This can help to encourage the results and behavior that you want.

 What puppy/dog can resist a tasty-looking old shoe or chew toy?
 Offer them something to gnaw on, and we’ll get busy with the camera.

 5. Best Furry Friends Forever (BFFs)

 If you have more than one Dog, bring both or all.
-Double the fun by photographing pets playing together during your photoshoot sounds great!
-The interaction between the animals and your family can have a great result in a series of photos that tells a story, true moment of the love within your family and your pets.
+Double the fun by photographing pets playing together during your photoshoot that sounds great!
+The interaction between the animals and your family can have a great result in a series of photos that tells a story, real moment of the love within your family and your pets.